 January 2020 saw the club experience one of its worst cases of homophobic abuse.
 Over the last couple of years there had been a steady rise in abuse, and this was the straw that broke the camel’s back… complaints were submitted to Manchester FA against several teams, but the club determined that the complaints procedure was too slow and the sanctions insignificant.
 A social media post gathered pace until eventually the club was featured in a range of newspapers, websites, radio and television, massively promoting our aims for inclusive football and the fight against bigotry.
 Sadly, when we finally managed to secure a response from the national FA (which took many weeks), the planned meeting had to be postponed due to the pandemic.

 Serious homophobia led to huge media coverage

-The global Covid-19 pandemic caused an unprecedented curtailment of the season in mid-March, and as we write this, we are still at the tail end of lockdown and don’t know when football will return.
+The global Covid-19 pandemic caused an unprecedented curtailment of the season in mid-March 2020.
 All our leagues were canceled and results expunged.